 - Manager, Access Programs, Frontline Services & Registrarial Communications: C. Norman, BA, MEd

 - Director (Academic), Millie Rotman Shime Academic Bridging Program: T. Socknat, MA, PhD

 - Director, Professional & International Programs: S. Witol, MA, MBA, CMA

 - Executive Director: Advancement, Alumni & Communications: B. Track, BA, CFRE

 - Chief Administrative Officer: R. Bulgin, BA, MBA, CMA

 A special feature of Woodsworth College is the outstanding academic support it provides to students.
-These services include academic counseling, financial aid, study skills seminars, mentoring programs, the Academic Writing and Math Aid Centres, and Learning Strategists.
-The College offers an exceptional range of programs for current students as well as for those seeking post-graduate opportunities.
+These services include academic counseling, financial aid, study skills seminars, mentoring programs, the Academic Writing and Math Aid Centres, and the College’s Learning Strategists.

-Woodsworth College is conveniently situated just south of Bloor Street West on St. George Street and boasts a beautiful courtyard, smart classrooms, a large computer lab, the Kruger Hall Commons event and student interaction space, student association and club space, and individual and group study areas.
-The Woodsworth Residence is connected to the College via the Alex Waugh Courtyard.
-It accommodates 371 students in air-conditioned suites with private single bedrooms and offers students an exceptional residential experience located close to classrooms, libraries, athletic facilities and the subway.
+Woodsworth College is conveniently situated just south of Bloor Street West on St. George Street and boasts a beautiful courtyard, smart classrooms, a computer lab, the Kruger Hall Commons event and student interaction space, student association and club space, and individual and group study areas.
+The Woodsworth College Residence accommodates 371 students in air-conditioned suites with private single bedrooms and offers an exceptional residential experience located close to classrooms, libraries, athletic facilities and the subway.